For a downloadable/printable list of current programs with scheduling and pricing, click here.

 Individual sessions at the Center can be used for skill-building in areas that help improve speech and cognitive functioning.
 The skill-building programs that are used are all based on techniques pioneered by speech therapists and are clinically proven to help clients improve speech, cognition, and language.

 Individual sessions can also be used for counseling to help learn about stroke, strategies for coping, and emotional regulation.
-Computer, iPad and Wii programs are available for use during individual sessions that are scheduled by appointment.
+Counseling is offered to both stroke survivors and caregivers/family members.

 Just Guys' Group